From SKYbrary Wiki

 - safety information discussions to include those accidents and incidents attributed to spatial disorientation

-- SOP for recovery from any suspected case of spatial disorientation
+- SOPs for recovery from any suspected case of spatial disorientation

-- SOPs for flight instrument scanning, flight display management, cross-checking and monitoring, for all phases of flight
+- Standard Operating Procedures (SOPs) for flight instrument scanning, flight display management, cross-checking and monitoring, for all phases of flight

-- SOPs to ensure adequate briefing of critical phases of flight (departure, descent, approach and landing) to also include contingency measures in case of unforeseen event, such as balked landing
+- Standard Operating Procedures (SOPs) to ensure adequate briefing of critical phases of flight (departure, descent, approach and landing) to also include contingency measures in case of unforeseen event, such as balked landing

-- SOPs for flying, managing and monitoring, stabilised approaches
+- Standard Operating Procedures (SOPs) for flying, managing and monitoring, stabilised approaches

-- SOPs always favouring instrument approaches in preference to visual approaches, and perhaps even banning night visual approaches
+- Standard Operating Procedures (SOPs) always favouring instrument approaches in preference to visual approaches, and perhaps even banning night visual approaches

-- SOPs for flying, managing and monitoring go-arounds
+- Standard Operating Procedures (SOPs) for flying, managing and monitoring go-arounds

-- where possible, exposure to disorienting conditions in the flight simulator, and practicing recovery SOP
+- where possible, exposure to disorienting conditions in the flight simulator, and practicing recovery SOPs

 - safety reporting system that encourages self-reporting of human factors, including spatial disorientation